AFLplusplus/AFLplusplus/README.md

  - mmopt (experimental)
  - rare (experimental)

-In parallel mode (-M/-S, several instances with shared queue), we suggest to run the master using the explore or fast schedule (-p explore) and the slaves with a combination of cut-off-exponential (-p coe), exponential (-p fast), explore (-p explore) and mmopt (-p mmopt) schedules.
+In parallel mode (-M/-S, several instances with the shared queue), we suggest to run the master using the explore or fast schedule (-p explore) and the slaves with a combination of cut-off-exponential (-p coe), exponential (-p fast), explore (-p explore) and mmopt (-p mmopt) schedules.
 If a schedule does